worksofliam/vscode-simple-tracker/README.md

 ## Simple Tracker for VS Code

 I wanted a tracker to see where my times goes inside of VS Code.
 I didn't want to use a 3rd party service to do it.
-So, I built this to track usage by day and write to a JSON file.
+So, I built this to track usage by day and write to a JSON file in the user's home directory.

+**Install it, let it run, and the metrics will build up.
+Then, check in later for a fun surprise!**

 #### Tracks